Skip to main content

 Medicare Advantage (Part C): Some plans add hearing benefits, but the details vary by county, insurer, provider network, and vendor system.
 One plan may cover an exam plus a device allowance.
 Another may only offer a discount through a vendor.
 Before you book, ask for the benefit in writing and confirm the exact clinic you want to use is in-network.

-Medicaid: Federal Medicaid rules let states choose many adult optional benefits, and states determine the type, amount, duration, and scope of benefits within broad federal rules.
-That means adult hearing aid coverage can change by state and by managed care plan.
-If you have both Medicare and Medicaid, ask your state Medicaid office or plan specifically about adult hearing aid benefits.
+Medicaid: Adult hearing aid benefits vary by state and by managed care plan.
+If you have both Medicare and Medicaid, ask your state Medicaid office or plan about adult hearing aid benefits, not just “hearing care.”
+Ask whether the plan covers the device, fitting, earmolds, batteries, repairs, and follow-up visits.

 The best help paths for seniors, from fastest to slower